nextgraph-org/nextgraph-rs/ng-app/README.md

 in order to build a self-contained html file, useful for offline use, do:

 ```
+// uncomment line 14 of src/App.svelte: import * as api from "ng-sdk-js";
 pnpm filebuild
 // single file is available in dist-file/index.html
 // the assets folder can be discarded